This page provides advice and guidance to elected representatives and their staff, political parties and campaigners.

-Elected representatives continue to have data protection responsibilities for the personal information they process in their work in a similar way to their current obligations under the Data Protection Act 1998.
-They will be controllers under the GDPR.
-This means they are responsible for ensuring all personal data handled by their office is done in a way which complies with the requirements of the GDPR.
+Elected representatives have data protection responsibilities for the personal information they process in their work.
+They are data controllers under the GDPR.
+This means they are responsible for making sure all personal data handled by their office is done in a way that complies with the requirements of the GDPR.

 For more information about the GDPR, including advice to help data controllers comply please see our comprehensive Guide to GDPR.